 The panel looks closely at how Loretto and other parts of Wheatley Group performs.

-It's made up of customers from across the Group who scrutinise reports and meet with senior staff to review performance.
+It's made up of customers from across the Group who scrutinise reports and meet with senior staff to review service and performance.

-The panel produces a statement each year, making recommendations which are considered by the Loretto Board.
-This informs Loretto's annual Report to Tenants.
+The panel produces a statement each year.
+This helps inform Loretto's annual Report to Tenants.